taravancil/taravancil.com/content/blog/the-power-of-people.md

 ---
-title: The Power of People
+title: The power of people
 date: 2013-06-13
 tags: [mcnair]
 categories: [personal]